slerman12/Help-me/Philosophy/Cosmogenesis-Myth.md

 **Axiom 1.** Existence exists. $\langle X_1, X_2, ... \rangle \coloneqq \langle\langle X_1, X_2, ... \rangle\rangle$.

 **Axiom 2.** Cause exists. $\exists \rightarrow$.

-> This definition of deduction (math), which generalises to all others, permits the derivation of something from nothing without additional axiom.

 ## Nothing and The Universe